marguerite/man-pages-zh_CN/README.md

  sudo zypper in xml2po

-* Copy the manpage you want to translate to the `unpacked_manpage` directory.
+* Copy the manpage you want to translate to the `raw` directory.
 * Run the `unpack_manpage.sh` script, it will unpack the .gz manpages.
 * Run the `man2xml.sh` script, it will generate xml files in xml directory.
 * Run the `xml2pot.sh` script, it will generate pot files in 50-pot directory.